ProjectQ-Framework/ProjectQ/README.rst

 simulator with emulation capabilities, and various compiler plug-ins.
 This allows users to

--  run quantum programs on the IBM Quantum Experience chip, AQT devices or AWS Braket service provided devices
+-  run quantum programs on the IBM Quantum Experience chip, AQT devices, AWS Braket, or IonQ service provided devices
 -  simulate quantum programs on classical computers
 -  emulate quantum programs at a higher level of abstraction (e.g., mimicking the action of large oracles instead of compiling them to